TRICARE Prime Enrollment Fees

 - Surviving children’s coverage doesn't change.

 TRICARE Prime Enrollment fees increase annually.
-For current costs, visit the TRICARE Compare Cost Tool.
+For current costs, visit TRICARE Costs.

 Annual Increase

-- Had at least one family member enrolled in Prime since your original enrollment
+- Had at least one family member enrolled in TRICARE Prime since your original enrollment

 If you meet the criteria above, your enrollment fee will stay the same as long as you keep TRICARE Prime.
-For current costs, visit the TRICARE Compare Cost Tool.
+For current costs, visit TRICARE Costs.

 A missed enrollment fee payment may cause your entire family to be disenrolled.
 Take advantage of your automatic payment options to avoid missing a payment.